nottolivc/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 given n what is the runtime of this?

-This is a recursive function, the number of times it runs is based on the number of bunnies so it appears be O(bunnies) = O(n)
+This is a recursive function, the number of times it runs is based on the number of bunnies so it appears be O(bunnies), = O(n).

 ## Exercise II